 At the above command, replace <CE-FQDN> with the Fully Qualified Domain Name of your own Computing Element (e.g. cgnode00.di.uoa.gr), and <CEHostname> with its hostname (e.g. cgnode00).
-Grid-cert-request creates three files in /opt/globus/etc:
+Grid-cert-request creates three files in /etc/grid-security:

-- <CE-Hostname>-computingelement.key, which contains the private key of the gatekeeper. - CE-Hostname>-computingelement.req, which contains the public key bundled with additional information, in a so called PKCS#10 format, appropriate for requesting a certificate from a CA. - <CEHostname>-computingelement.cert, which is zero-sized and essentially provides a placeholder for the certificate that will be issued by the CA.
+- hostkey.pem, which contains the private key of the gatekeeper. - hostcert\request.pem, which contains the public key bundled with additional information, in a so called PKCS#10 format, appropriate for requesting a certificate from a CA. - hostcert.pem, which is zero-sized and essentially provides a placeholder for the certificate that will be issued by the CA.

-Next simply email the request file (<CE-Hostname>-computingelement.req) to you're the site/VO designated Certification Authority.
+Next simply email the request file (hostcert\request.pem) to you're the site/VO designated Certification Authority.
 Probably for this a formal procedure has to be followed, which is defined in the CA Certificate Practice Statement.
 One has to consult his/her CA responsible for the exact requirements.

 The certificate will usually be sent to you, from the CA, by email as an attached file.
-This file must be saved in /opt/globus/etc with the name <CE-Hostname>computingelement.cert, overwriting the existing zero-sized file.
+This file must be saved in /etc/grid-security with the name hostcert.pem overwriting the existing zero-sized file.